awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-security-groups.md

 # Security Groups for Your WorkSpaces<a name="amazon-workspaces-security-groups"></a>

-When you register a directory with Amazon WorkSpaces, it creates two security groups, one for directory controllers and another for WorkSpaces in the directory\.
+When you register a directory with Workspaces, it creates two security groups, one for directory controllers and another for WorkSpaces in the directory\.
 The security group for directory controllers has a name that consists of the directory identifier followed by **\_controllers** \(for example, d\-12345678e1\_controllers\)\.
 The security group for WorkSpaces has a name that consists of the directory identifier followed by **\_workspacesMembers** \(for example, d\-123456fc11\_workspacesMembers\)\.

 **Warning**
 Do not modify or delete the **\_controllers** and the **\_workspacesMembers** security groups\.
 If you modify or delete these security groups, your WorkSpaces won't function correctly, and you won't be able to recreate these groups and add them back\.